Ordnung muss sein: Remarks

-\begin{rem} In Theorem~\ref{th:main} condition (1) is needed.
-Let $\A=\mod \bbK[\e]$ where $\bbK[\e]$ denotes the algebra of duals numbers over a field.
-This is not a category of poset representations, though conditions (2) and (3) hold.
+\begin{rem} In Theorem~\ref{th:main} condition (L1) is needed.
+Let $\A=\mod \bbK[\e]$ where $\bbK[\e]$ denotes the algebra of dual numbers over a field.
+This is not a category of poset representations, though conditions (L2) and (L3) hold.
 Take for $M$ the indecomposable projective module. \end{rem}

 The following example is interesting for several reasons, and I am grateful to Claus Michael Ringel for suggesting it.
-The example shows that in Theorem~\ref{th:main} condition (2) is needed.
+The example shows that in Theorem~\ref{th:main} condition (L3) is needed.
 Also, it yields infinitely many objects $M$ of length two such that all objects are a subquotient of a finite direct sum of copies of $M$.

 \begin{exm} Consider the matrix algebra where the action of $\bbC$ on $\bbC_\s$ from the right is twisted by conjugation; it is a finite dimensional $\bbR$-algebra.
-There are infinitely many isomorphism classes of length two $A$-modules, and all but two are faithful; see the Addendum of \cite{DR1976}. \end{exm}
+There are infinitely many isomorphism classes of length two $\La$-modules, and all but two are faithful; see the Addendum of \cite{DR1976}. \end{exm}

 \begin{rem} In Theorem~\ref{th:main} the assumption on the length category $\A$ to be connected can be removed.
-Then one obtains a finite product $\A_1\times\cdots\times\A_n$ of connected length categories and possibly different fields $Z(\A_1),\ldots,Z(\A_n)$. \end{rem}
+Then one obtains a finite product $\A=\A_1\times\cdots\times\A_n$ of connected length categories and possibly different fields $Z(\A_1),\ldots,Z(\A_n)$. \end{rem}

 \begin{rem} Any partially ordered set $P$ carries the structure of a topological space, by taking as open subsets the downward closed subsets of $P$.
 This assignment identifies finite posets with finite $T_0$-spaces \cite[\S1]{Al1937}.
 Moreover, for any abelian category $\C$ the category of sheaves on $P$ with values in $\C$ identifies with the category of representations $P^\op\to\C$, by taking a sheaf $\mathscr F$ on $P$ to the representation